 Taking those unpopular energy levies off bills will cost £440m.

 All this is money that many ministers would love to be able to spend in departments which are, once again, being asked to find cuts.
-Imagine what they could do with £22bn - that, the chancellor revealed, is the cumulative cost of the ever-popular cancellation of planned rises at petrol pumps.'In denial'
+Imagine what they could do with £22bn - that, the chancellor revealed, is the cumulative cost of the ever-popular cancellation of planned rises at petrol pumps.

 Less eye-catching measures - such as cuts to National Insurance for firms employing those under 21 and business rates for shops and pubs, plans to increase the number of apprenticeships and remove the cap on student numbers - look more like policies designed to address the warnings from the OBR that Britain's improved growth is, so far, based on consumer spending and a housing boom rather than improved productivity or higher exports.

 In response to all this, Labour's Ed Balls pointed out that the new improved forecasts were still significantly worse than the ones issued when the coalition came to power - the economy was smaller, while the deficit and debt were higher.

 The shadow chancellor's most politically charged point was, though, that the government was "in denial" about the fact that living standards were falling and most people still looked certain to be worse-off at the next election than they had been at the time of the last one.